belikor/lbrytools/lbrytools.md

 ```

 When printing the channel's name we can choose whether to find
-the name by resolving the claim online or not.
+the name by resolving the claim online or not:
 ```py
 p = lbryt.print_summary(ch=True, ch_online=True)
 p = lbryt.print_summary(channel="NaomiBrockwell", ch_online=False)